google/eng-practices/review/reviewer/speed.md

 If you follow these guidelines and you are strict with your code reviews, you should find that the entire code review process tends to go faster and faster over time.
-Developers learn what is required for healthy code, and send you CLs that are great from the start, requiring less and less review time.
+Developers learn what is required for healthy code, and send you PRs that are great from the start, requiring less and less review time.
 Reviewers learn to respond quickly and not add unnecessary latency into the review process.